 - Consortium Universities: University of Michigan, University of Washington, and University of Hawai’i

-- Partner Universities: Peking University, China CDC, Chinese University of Hong Kong, University of Wuhan, University of Fudan
+- Partner Universities: Peking University, China CDC, Chinese University of Hong Kong, Wuhan University, Fudan University

 - Collaborating Research Grants: 23

 - Research Themes: Cardiovascular Disease, Pulmonary Disease, Renal Disease, Liver Disease, and Vaccine Preventable Diseases.

 International Institutional Partner Director:

 Yangfeng Wu, M.D., Ph.D.